canopas/flutter-developer-roadmap-2023/README.md

   - Show progress as user answers the question
 * Once the survey is completed, show a pop-up message thanking the user
   - Use the Alert dialog to thank the user.
-  - Dialog will have UI to show a thanks message, image and button to complete survey
+  - Dialog will have UI to show a thanks message, image and button to complete survey.
 * Asks at least 3 questions with 4 options each.
 * App should ask users about the shopping experience.
+* Use TabView to display questions.
-* You can use any images or placeholder to make UI eye-catchy
+* You can use any images or placeholder to make UI eye-catchy.
 * Here's [UI for reference](https://cubicleninjas.com/wp-content/uploads/2021/01/NA-2021-Web-Questionnaire-3.jpg)

 ## Practical 5